bajamircea/bajamircea.github.io/_posts/2017-10-11-counting-bits-processor.markdown

 This is where we address the fundamental point, number 1 on the list of issues with a naive implementaion for counting the bits set.
-The processor/hardware can do that best, because it's simpler circuitry compared with other operations, even compared with just simple addition of two numbers.
+The processor/hardware can do that best, because its simpler circuitry compared with other operations, even compared with just simple addition of two numbers.

 AMD/Intel processors have a `POPCNT` instruction since arround 2008.